0xmagus/chocomint/README.md

 ```
 forge init
+forge build
 ```

 ### Testing in Mainnet

 Testing on mainnet is done at a previous block to simulate valid order.
+Make sure MAIN_RPC_URL is to an archive node.
+Recommend using alchemy endpoint.

 ```
-forge test --fork-url https://eth-mainnet.alchemyapi.io/v2/< your api key > \
---fork-block-number 14879473 -vvvv --gas-report
+source .env && forge test --fork-url $MAIN_RPC_URL --fork-block-number 14879473 -vvvv --gas-report
 ```

-### Todo

-- Add admin cli tool to deploy contract, and execute mints.

 ### Deploy

 Operate on root project directory.
 Requires eth in the user account for gas.
+If testnet get eth with a faucet.

 #### ChocoMint Deployment